Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Results

 By contrast, all AI-based models considered here produce inference outputs on millisecond time scales on CPU systems, with further speed gains achievable through model optimization and hardware acceleration.
-This capability enables near–real-time analysis of individual or minimally averaged spectra.
-Moreover, for more sophisticated analyses—such as Dulya-type fits used to extract vector and tensor polarizations—no comparably fast traditional implementation currently exists, as these procedures are computationally intensive and often require manual intervention to ensure stable convergence.
-In this regard, AI-based inference offers a clear advantage in both speed and operational autonomy.
+This capability enables near-real-time analysis of individual or minimally averaged spectra.
+Moreover, for more sophisticated analyses---such as Dulya-type fits used to extract vector and tensor polarizations---there has traditionally been no comparably fast implementation on this time scale, since these procedures are computationally intensive and often require manual intervention to ensure stable convergence and reliable fit quality.
+Although Jefferson Lab has recently demonstrated online Dulya-type fitting on the scale of a few seconds, AI-based inference still offers a clear advantage in speed, scalability, and operational autonomy.